Our Vision is:

 Our aspiration for the children who attend Crossens Nursery School is that they become confident, self-motivated learners, with the necessary skills and attitudes to achieve the best possible outcomes in their learning and development.
 We achieve this through the delivery of high quality education and the development of effective partnerships.

-Our provision is underpinned by the development of children’s personal, social and emotional skills as we believe that children learn best when they are happy and secure and have formed a trusting relationship with the adults who work with them.
+Our provision is underpinned by the development of children’s Characteristics of Effective Learning as we believe that children learn best when they develop a positive sense of themselves as a confident, competent and independent learner, are happy and secure and have formed a trusting relationship with the adults who work with them.

-We actively promote the fundamental British values of: democracy, the rule of law, individual liberty and mutual respect of those with different faiths or beliefs.
-For Nursery children this means learning right from wrong, learning to take turns and share, the promotion of positive views and challenging of stereotypes.
+We actively promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect of those with different faiths or beliefs.
+For Nursery children this means learning right from wrong, learning to take turns and share, the promotion of positive views and the challenging of stereotypes.

 Our mission is that: